shykes/dotcloud-cli/README.md

 you can run the check command to see if everything is configured correctly.

-    > dotloud2 check
+    > dotcloud-beta check
     --> Checking the authentication status
     OK: Client is authenticated as <your-username>

-If this fails, try removing the directory `~/.dotcloud2` and start over from the setup.
+If this fails, try removing the directory `~/.dotcloud` and start over from the setup.

 ## Working with your application